Skip to content

 }

-A function can have any number of parameters, or none at all.
-When there are no parameters, we leave the parentheses empty (in C++, empty parentheses and void are equivalent: int foo() and int foo(void) mean the same thing).
+Functions can have any number of parameters, or none at all.
+When there are no parameters, we leave the parentheses empty (in C++, empty parentheses are equivalent to void: int foo() has the same meaning as int foo(void)).

-In multi-parameter functions, arguments and parameters correspond by position one-to-one—the first argument goes to the first parameter, the second to the second, and so on.
-C++ doesn't support named parameter calls like Python, so the parameter order must line up correctly:
+For functions with multiple parameters, arguments and parameters correspond by position—the first argument is passed to the first parameter, the second to the second, and so on.
+C++ does not support named parameter calls like Python, so we must ensure the parameter order is aligned correctly:

 cpp